-The Historical Museum of Athens: The National Historical Museum of Athens is housed in an impressive Neoclassical building at the heart of the city, within a walking distance from Syntagma and Omonoia.
-Located at the beginning of Stadiou street, this building once housed the Hellenic Parliament, but it became a museum when the Parliament was transferred to its present home in Syntagma.
+The Historical Museum of Athens: The National Historical Museum of Athens is housed in an impressive Neoclassical building at the heart of the city, within walking distance from Syntagma.
+Located at the beginning of Stadiou Street, this building once housed the Hellenic Parliament, but it became a museum when the Parliament was transferred to its present home in Syntagma.

-On foot: As the Historical Museum is located in a central area of Athens, it can be easily reached on foot from Syntagma, in approximately 7 minutes or from Panepistimiou Avenue in less than 5 minutes.
+On foot: As the Historical Museum is located in a central area of Athens, it can be easily reached on foot from Syntagma Square, in approximately 7 minutes.

-By metro: The closest metro station is “Panepistimio” on line 2.
+By metro: The closest metro station is Panepistimio (Red Line).
 Note that the Historical Museum is located within a 5-minute walking distance from the metro.
 Get a map of the metro here.

 By bus/trolleybus: The closest bus stop is “EOT”.
 Check the routes and the official timetables on OASA Telematics.